 Rosa Retrum, MSE

-As clinical year student services coordinator, Retrum works closely with students and faculty to ensure that the clinical year operates smoothly.
+Prior to joining the Physician Assistant Program in 2014, Rosa served as an education/recruitment coordinator with the Fox Valley Family Medicine Residency Program, an academic advisor with the University of Wisconsin-Green Bay and a career specialist with the University of Wisconsin-Oshkosh.
 She has a master’s degree in education and a bachelor’s degree in human services from the University of Wisconsin-Oshkosh.
-Prior to coming to the PA Program in 2014, Rosa served as an education/recruitment coordinator with the Fox Valley Family Medicine Residency Program, an academic advisor with the University of Wisconsin-Green Bay and a career specialist with the University of Wisconsin-Oshkosh.

 Amy Parins, MPAS, PA-C